 Overall, he found that more evidence was needed from the medical expert in relation to the likely future effect of the claimant’s condition and, thus, whether it could be considered as a disability for the purposes of the act.

 In allowing this appeal, the judge reinforced that a condition should not be limited to how it progresses within a particular period in the past.
 This case therefore highlights the importance of obtaining relevant and detailed medical evidence when determining whether someone is disabled for the purposes of the act.
 Key questions need to be asked of any medical expert providing evidence about the likely progression and long-term effect of the condition in question, so that the impairment to the individual can be accurately assessed.

 The case will now return to the Employment Tribunal to be heard by EJ Gaskell and it will be interesting to see how the ruling differs.
 Watch this space!

-For more information on any of the issues raised in this article, contact our Employment Law team or call 0117 904 6000.
+For more information on defining disability in the workplace or on any of the other issues raised in this article, contact our Employment Law team or call 0117 904 6000.